YuBlum/stark-lang/README.md

 def y = comp_sum(12, 4); # same behaviour, but the above one is best-practice
 ```

+Ensured compile-time function gain access to variables and return values of [compile-time-only types](#Compile-time-only-primitive-types).

 This generates an error if any of the compile-time function rules are broken for this specific function.

 ### Generic functions